Nonso024/alx-low_level_programming/0x0E-structures_typedef/README.md

-Solution to tasks on strcts
+Solution to tasks on structs